codekilo/signalk-cloud-transport/README.md

 ### Receiver
 run `signalk-cloud-rx` in a directory that also has the `config/` directory.
 This config file should contain the token for the websocket connection if required.

+To generate a token to connect to a signalk server with security enabled see [the signalK specification](https://signalk.org/specification/1.3.0/doc/access_requests.html).

 ## Configuration

 The configuration for the transmitter is in `config/transmitter/default.json`.
 The configuration for the receiver is located in `config/receiver/default.json`.